xumj2021/xumj2021.github.io/content/post/Door To Twitter Analysis II.md

 ## Introduction

-Please see the background information about Twitter API v2 in my last blogpost [Twitter API: Door To Twitter Analysis I](https://mengjiexu.com/post/door-to-twitter-analysis-i/).
+Please see the background information about Twitter API v2 in my last blogpost [Twitter API: Door To Social Media Analysis I](https://mengjiexu.com/post/door-to-twitter-analysis-i/).
 In this blogpost, I will replicate the Tweets extraction porcess of Bartov, Faurel, and Mohanram (2018, TAR), which found that opinions of individuals tweeted just prior to a firm’s earnings announcement can predict its earnings and announcement returns.

 From a perspective of implementation, we need to get all the tweets which mentioned a given firm in a specified time range.
 Consistent to the paper's definition, the targeted tweets should: